happymonkey1/kb-embedded-jvm/README.md

 # Building from source

 First we need to build our build system from source.
 - `g++ PATH_TO_CPP_BUILD_SCRIPT -I PATH_TO_CPPBUILD_HEADER -o OUTPUT_NAME -std=c++20`
 - Example from `kb-embedded-jvm` root: `g++ ./kb-jvm/src/kablunk/kb_jvm_build.cpp -Ikb-cppbuild/include/ -o kb_jvm_build -std=c++20`
+There is also an helper script: `/kb-jvm/scripts/build-kb-cppbuild-for-kb-jvm.sh` which can bootsrap the build system.
+- By default, this creates a build directory `.kb-cppbuild` and puts the build system executable there.

+`kb-jvm` requires two environment variables to be set
+  - `KB_JVM_PROJECT_PATH` set to the root of the `kb-jvm` project
+  - `KB_JAVA_PROJECT_PATH` set to the root of the java project to be loaded by jni (Example: `java-gradle-example`)

+We also need to retrieve Java 21 JDK as a dependency.
+There is an included helper script `kb-jvm/scripts/get-vendors.sh` to do this automatically.
+The script must be run from the root of the entire repository (`kb-embedded-jvm`).
+Example: `cd PATH/TO/kb-embedded-jvm && ./kb-jvm/scripts/get-vendors.sh`

-Once built, we can run our build system program to build `kb-jvm`
+Once our build system is built, we can run it to build `kb-jvm`
 Example: `./.kb-cppbuild/kb-cppbuild-kb-jvm`

 ## Building with Bazel